Course Catalog

 Description

 This class teaches methods for measuring the true impact of business changes in the digital economy.
 Because of the prevalence of A/B testing in practices, we especially emphasize how A/B tests work and how to apply them.
 We will have hands-on discussions of how managers can measure impact in business situations and how to evaluate claims of impact made by others.
 While the focus will lie on A/B testing, we will also discuss other methods that can be used when experiments are not feasible.
 Methods are illustrated with examples from a variety of digital businesses including Microsoft, Amazon, eBay and Uber.
-We will cover examples in a variety of topical areas including advertising, pricing, product design and distribution channel decisions.
+We will cover examples in a variety of topical areas including e-mail marketing, technology adoption, advertising, pricing, among others.

-Guest speakers will discuss the practical importance and challenges of implementing A/B as well as what firms can do when implementing straight-forward A/B tests is not practical.
+Guest speakers from the New York Times and Spotify will discuss the practical importance and challenges of implementing A/B tests.

 Learning Outcomes